TrendsCenter Review for August 2026

 TrendsCenter hits sportsbook APIs in real time to pull odds and team splits for the active games on your slate.
 You can line shop across the major books for the trend bet you want to make, and the team split data gives you a secondary layer of context on top of the historical trend.
 It is not a full odds comparison tool at the level of a dedicated line shopping app, but it gives you enough to avoid leaving obvious value on the table.

-Saved Trends, Calendar, and Notifications
+Saved Trends, Portfolio, and Notifications

 TrendsCenter Pricing and Plans

-Monthly: $28 per month, the most common entry point for active bettors.
+Premium monthly: $27.99 per month, the most common entry point for active bettors.

-Annual: $200 per year, which works out to roughly $16.67 per month and is the clear choice for any bettor planning to use the tool through a full season.
+Premium annual: $199.99 per year, which works out to roughly $16.67 per month and is the clear choice for any bettor planning to use the tool through a full season.

 Payment is handled through the Apple App Store or Google Play, so subscriptions can be managed or cancelled directly from your device settings.
 There is no separate billing portal to worry about.